vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** It occurs when more than one conversion sequence is viable and the compiler cannot determine a unique best choice.

-## Chapter 15 — Object-Oriented Programming
+## -> 15 — Object-Oriented Programming

 ### Q240.
 What are the three central OOP ideas emphasized?

-**Answer:** The chapter identifies data abstraction, inheritance, and dynamic binding as fundamental ideas.
+**Answer:** The -> identifies data abstraction, inheritance, and dynamic binding as fundamental ideas.
 Data abstraction separates interface from implementation; inheritance models related types; dynamic binding selects type-specific behavior at run time.

 ### Q241.
 What is inheritance?